JLDevOps/Authr/README.md

 * [Shodan](https://shodan.io/) - Search engine API for Internet-connected devices.
 * [GMPLOT](https://github.com/vgm64/gmplot) - Used to generate maps with pins for the location of authentications.

-## Background Information

-This tool was created out of my interest regarding the amount of SSH authentication attempts made on one of my personal Linux servers.
-  I was curious at where the attempts were coming from, and decided to scrape and reverse search the IP addresses from the auth logs.
-This became more of a research project to figure out where and how attackers found my personal server.

 ## Authors

 * **Jimmy Le** - [Jldevops](https://github.com/jldevops)

 ## License